AngelFireLA/MinHeroMultiplayer/README.md

 (0. Be sure to have followed the usage steps)
 1. Open your settings while in a save
 2. Toggle "Export Team"
-3. Done, your team's minions' files are saved in the "minions" folder
+3. Done, your team's minions' files are saved in the "minions" folder (one file per minion)

 ## How to import a team
 (0. Be sure to have followed the usage steps)